duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/60_docker_basics.md

     <span>Sets a name for the container.
 If you don't specify one, a random name will be generated.</span>
     <span>`-v`</span>
     <span>`--volume`</span>
-    <span>Bind mount a volume, exposes a folder on your host (`/home/myuser/data`) as a folder in your container (`/data`).
+    <span>Bind mount a volume, exposes a folder on your host as a folder in your container.
 Be very careful when using this.</span>
     <span>`-p`</span>
     <span>`--publish`</span>
-    <span>Publish a container's port(s) to the host, necessary when you need a port to communicate with a program in your container.
-Your host's port `8082` will be mapped to the container's `8080`.</span>
+    <span>Publish a container's port(s) to the host, necessary when you need a port to communicate with a program in your container.</span>
     <span>`-d`</span>
     <span>`--device`</span>
     <span>Similar to `-v` but for devices.
-This grants the container access to the `/dev/mmcblk0` device.
+This grants the container access to a device you specify.
 Be very careful when using this.</span>
     <span></span>
     <span>`--privileged`</span>
     <span>Give extended privileges to this container.
 That includes access to **all** devices.
 Be **extremely** careful when using this.</span>